mckaymadsen/cs201_project/README.md

 ## Dataset

-The specific dataset used can be downloaded from the following link (hosted on UA Box): [LINK HERE](https://alabama.box.com/s/3nfuwbggvmhfvruze87fqa7i2soh8mon)
+The specific dataset used can be downloaded from the following link (hosted on UA Box): [LINK HERE](https://alabama.box.com/s/1v5z0nt0nspobdxqcgw590mvelbg4xiq)

 This datset combines the "basic" and "ratings" datasets found on IMDB's website.

 **Statistics:**
-- File Size:   372.6MB (372,619,005 bytes)
+- File Size:   30.8MB (30,769,945 bytes)
-- Content:     5,658,364 unique titles
+- Content:     511,709 unique movies
   - Each title contains the following information:
   - Title
   - Year Aired